 Active fix lead deployment must be done meticulously and not hurried.
 The screw in mechanism must enter the myocardium in a similar fashion that a cork screw enters the cork.

 If one tests the screwing mechanism in vitro, it would be noted that the screw abruptly comes out after few rotations and therefore if deployed rapidly, the screw will stab into the myocardium – not screw in.
 Stabbing will lead to more tissue damage and may increase chance of short term lead dislodgment.
 Another pointer is that over-screwing also must be avoided as once the screw comes out, it achieves a relatively fixed length – it does not keep on lengthening.
 In standard leads this is occurs about after 10-15 turns.
-Over-screwing just churns the myocardium increases the chance of early lead dislodgement and increases lead thresholds by causing necrosis and scarring
+Over-screwing builds up torque in the screw which is released in the opposite direction when the screwing clip is released – this increases the chance of lead dislodgement.

 If the fluoroscopic system supports high magnification, one can visualize the screw being deployed but it’s not a must if you count the number of turns.
 The recommended number of turns for a RV lead is 10-15 but depends on the lead manufacturer.